Whole grains are pushed on us like our lives depend on them. But are they a vehicle for weight loss? Or are they making us fat?

 Cardiologist Dr William Davis, author of Wheat Belly, suggests that the reason wheat is the most toxic is that it has been hybridised several times, and in fact contains the toxins from three separate species.
 The original grain (einkorn wheat) started with 14 chromosomes.
 It was hybridised with goat grass, and then later with Triticum grass, resulting in modern wheat, which has 42 chromosomes.

-So, if you have been stuffing down tasteless whole-grain kibbled bread thinking it would aid your health, you can replace it with more of the tasty real food like eggs, bacon, lamb chops, chips, fruit, whipped cream and other indulgences, and you and your digestive track can breathe a huge sigh of relief.
+So, if you have been stuffing down tasteless whole-grain kibbled bread thinking it would aid your health, you can replace it with more of the tasty real food like eggs, bacon, lamb chops, chips, fruit, whipped cream and other indulgences, and you and your digestive track may just breathe a huge sigh of relief.